transportation

 Tugboat captains have just 9% automation risk — one of the lowest in transportation.
 Autonomous ships grab headlines, but maneuvering a 4,000-horsepower vessel inches from a supertanker requires something AI cannot replicate.

 9% automation risk.
-In a world where every transportation headline seems to be about self-driving vehicles, tugboat captains sit at the opposite end of the spectrum — and the reasons tell you a lot about where AI actually struggles.
+In a world where every transportation headline seems to be about self-driving vehicles, tugboat captains sit at the opposite end of the spectrum -- and the reasons tell you a lot about where AI actually struggles.
+The autonomous shipping hype that dominates maritime industry trade press is almost entirely irrelevant to harbor towing operations, and the data shows why.

 If you captain a tugboat, your job requires split-second physical judgment in chaotic, unpredictable environments.
 And that, as it turns out, is precisely the kind of work AI is worst at.